 The Book Of The Dead titled version was never generally released theatrically or on home video, but there were a couple of rare exceptions.
 As far as is known, there were four releases; the 1984 1st issue 'Diamond' label PAL Greek VHS tape, then the later 1985 'Video Standard' label PAL Greek VHS tape, and also the 1982 1st issue 'Videomax' label NTSC Mexican VHS tape and then the 1995 'Videomax' label re-release NTSC Mexican VHS tape (all four in English language).
 The movie itself plays shot for shot identically to the general theatrical version, but with four minor differences; the movie title, and alternate sunrise shot at the end just before Ash walks out of the cabin, Ash's scream resonates for a few seconds with a black screen before the end credits roll, and the text on the last page of the end credits.

-The Evil Dead Elite Entertainment Raw Footage VHS Tapes
+The Evil Dead Elite Entertainment Raw Footage Tapes

-In April 2016, Elite sold a number of Evil Dead items to a UK Evil Dead collector, which included eight BetaCam SP tapes as well as two DAT tapes.
-The BetaCam tapes were labelled identically to the VHS tapes and look to be their source, although tapes seven & ten were missing from that sale.
-The DAT tapes contained the audio commentary tracks by Sam Raimi & Robert Tapert, and Bruce Campbell, featurette on the 1999 US R1 Elite Entertainment Special Edition DVD.
-As of August 2016, neither the BetaCam tapes nor the DAT tapes have been transferred to DVD/Blu-Ray, due to the high costs involved.
+Then in April 2016, president of Elite Entertainment Vini Bancalari sold a number of Evil Dead items to UK Evil Dead collector Michael Witchy, which included eight BetaCam SP tapes as well as two DAT tapes and a Digital Betacam tape.
+The BetaCam SP tapes were labelled identically to the aforementioned VHS tapes and look to be their source, although tape seven was missing from that set.

-It was from these tapes (tape 2 mostly) that the twenty-minute 'Behind The Scenes Footage & Outtakes' featurette on the 1999 US R1 Elite Entertainment Special Edition DVD was assembled.
+It was from these nine tapes (tapes one, two & three mostly) that the twenty-minute 'Behind The Scenes Footage & Outtakes' featurette on the 1999 US R1 Elite Entertainment Special Edition DVD was edited together.
 This is entirely different to the The Evil Dead: Treasures From The Cutting Room Floor raw footage featurette on the 2007 US R1 Anchor Bay Entertainment 3-disc Ultimate Edition DVD.
-Of the set of ten, tapes one and four are identical duplicates.

 The Extended German 96 minute 'XXL Version'